Win an Inspiration Edible Garden 2018

 - The applicant must be available for media attention like interviews, photos and demonstrating the success of their garden.

-- Applicant promises to totally enjoy gardening, eating the healthy food form their garden, getting as much exercise as possible and have\ing tons of gardening fun.
+- Applicant promises to totally enjoy gardening, eating the healthy food from their garden, getting as much exercise as possible and have\ing tons of gardening fun.

 Increase your chance of winning a free garden